 But you’re doing the same thing, by the way.
 I attacked him and hit him back as much as he was attacking me because unfortunately, that’s what politics is.
 But because of that experience today, I’m immune to letting things that would normally bother me, bother me anymore. “

 Opponents attacked Garcia on the campaign trail for his age, but part of what has made Garcia effective so far is his ability to connect his city residents in a variety of ways, including a canny use of technology to communicate his ideas and vision.

 “What I’ve learned is that you have to use every channel of communication available to communicate to the public,” Garcia said.
-“You cannot just rely on just the news covering things and assume that people are going to get all information from the newspaper, because they’re not. “
+“You cannot just rely on just the news covering things and assume that people are going to get all the information from the newspaper because they’re not. “

 Garcia maintains an active profile on social media, a habit that sometimes receives disapproving comments from members of his staff who would rather control his message more tightly.